katilp/opendata-howto-learningfromcms/_extras/guide.md

 In these simple implementations, an already built container image is used.
 Note that both GitHub and GitLab have functionalities to build and push a new image in the CI/CD step.

+You can also have a look at the self-study tutorial material in the [analysis preservation training](https://indico.cern.ch/event/1219810/timetable/) offered to students and researchers in the high-energy physics domain.

 ### Computational workflow engines

+> ## Definition:
+> "A computational workflow is a formalised chain of software tools, which explicitly defines how data is input, how it flows between tools and how it is output.
+Computational workflows are widely used for data analysis and enable rapid innovation and decision making.
+>
+> The most important benefit of computational workflows is that they require a user to write down, fully formalise and automate their dataflow and process.
+While this can be a challenge, it allows greater repeatability, shareability and robustness to be achieved."
+>
+> (credit: taken from a [tutorial for CWL](https://carpentries-incubator.github.io/cwl-novice-tutorial/01-introduction/index.html), "Common Workflow Language")
+{: .testimonial}

 There are several open-source computational workflow engines that can be used to combine different steps of analysis workflow, e.g.